Yamaha Music London

 Yamaha Music London is an English musical instrument and sheet music retail store owned and operated by Yamaha Music Europe GmbH's UK branch.
-It is located on Soho's Wardour Street and the majority of the building has Grade II Listed status.
+It is located on Soho's Wardour Street, and the majority of the building has Grade II Listed status.

 Musical instruments offered include pianos (acoustic and electric), guitars (acoustic, electric, basses), drums & percussion, brass (horns, cornets, trombones, trumpets, tubas), woodwinds (oboes, bassoons, clarinets, flutes, saxophones), bowed (cellos, violas, violins), and accessories.

 History

 Yamaha Music London was born out of the Chappell of Bond Street music store.
 Originally established as Chappell & Co. in 1811 on London's Bond Street, Chappell of Bond Street was an acoustic piano maker and publisher of sheet music in the UK.
+Louis Dreyfus came over from the US to run it in 1929.
+When the building was burnt to the ground in 1964 Dreyfus opened a new music centre in Bond Street.

 Chappell of Bond Street

 Chappell of Bond Street (aka Chappell's) was founded in 1811 by Samuel Chappell as a store to commercialise Chappell & Co. pianos, when the company was founded.
 Although Yamaha (in its various guises) has owned the business since 1980, the store continued to use the Chappell name partly because the two biggest areas of the business –sheet music and acoustic pianos– were so strongly associated with the name.
 However, in 2015, the company decided to place more emphasis upon the expansive selection of Yamaha musical instruments it carries, hence the decision to use the globally-known name "Yamaha" was made and the Chappell of Bond Street name retired.